WellthCare

-Reporting a change in your family status-such as a marriage, birth, adoption, divorce, or death-is a critical step to ensure your healthcare benefits accurately reflect your household’s needs.
-Missing this window can leave you paying for coverage you can no longer use, or worse, leave a new dependent without insurance.
-Here’s how to navigate the process correctly and avoid costly mistakes.
+Reporting a change in your family status—marriage, birth, adoption, divorce, or death—is an important step to keep your healthcare benefits accurate.
+Miss the deadline and you might pay for coverage you can't use or leave a new dependent uninsured.
+Here's how to handle it right.

 Step 1: Identify a Qualifying Life Event (QLE)

-Under IRS Section 125 and most employer benefit plans, you can only change your benefits outside of the annual Open Enrollment period if you experience a Qualifying Life Event.
-Standard family status changes include:
+Under IRS Section 125 and most employer plans, you can't change your benefits outside of Open Enrollment unless you have a Qualifying Life Event.
+Typical events include:

-If your event doesn’t clearly match one of these triggers, confirm with your HR or benefits administrator before proceeding.
+If your event doesn't clearly match one of these, confirm with your HR or benefits administrator before proceeding.
 Non-qualifying events will be rejected.

 Step 2: Gather Required Documentation